Storytelling with equal doses of statistics and compassion.

 It’s a smorgasbord of information, whether you’re reminiscing about Tokyo 2020 or looking ahead to Beijing, Paris, Los Angeles, or Brisbane.

 Outside the Rio Spotlight

-Some of the American heroes who succeeded in Rio are coming back for another try.
-Wrestlers Helen Maroulis and Kyle Snyder, shot putter Raven Saunders, and the dominant U.S. women’s water polo and rowing eight will be back in Tokyo 2020.
+Some of the American heroes who succeeded in Rio continued their winning ways.
+Wrestlers Helen Maroulis and Kyle Snyder both picked up seven medals and shot putter Raven Saunders made headlines in Tokyo.
 Their earlier Olympic experiences are chronicled in my first book about the 2016 Games: